smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

     .setMaxDuration(7000)
     .setBitsPerSample(BitsPerSample._16_BIT)
     .setAudioType(AudioType.PCM)
-    .setMuteAudio(false)
+    .setMuteAudio(false);
-    .setOnRPCResponseListener(new OnRPCResponseListener() {
+audioPassThru.setOnRPCResponseListener(new OnRPCResponseListener() {
     @Override
 	public void onResponse (int correlationId, RPCResponse response) {
         switch (response.getResultCode()) {
             case SUCCESS:
                 // The audio pass thru ended successfully.
 Process the audio data case ABORTED:
 			    // The audio pass thru was aborted by the user.
 You should cancel any usage of the audio data.
 			default:
 			    // Some other error occurred.
 Handle the error.
         }
     }
 });

 sdlManager.sendRPC(audioPassThru);
 ```